(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: A Strongly Lensed LRD Behind A383

-These colors match the photometric selection criteria now used for selecting LRDs in the literature \citep{Greene2024, Kocevski2024}.
+These colors match the photometric selection criteria now used for selecting LRDs in the literature \citep{Greene2024, Kocevski2025ApJ...986..126K}.
+We further confirm the source compactness following \citet{Greene2024} using the ratio of F444W flux measured within $0\farcs4$ and $0\farcs2$ apertures (compact = $f_{\rm f444w}(0\farcs4)/f_{\rm f444w}(0\farcs2)<1.5$).
+In the source plane (after demagnification), the system becomes intrinsically more compact (see Section~\ref{sec:lensmodeling_reconstruction}), so this ratio is expected to be even smaller.

 This LRD is exceptionally bright, ranking among the brightest known on the sky.
-The observed fluxes are comparable to the ultra-luminous LRD reported by \citet{Labbe2024} and nearly two magnitudes brighter than the only other strongly lensed case known to date \citep{Furtak2023_triple, Furtak2024}.
+The observed fluxes are comparable to the ultraluminous LRD reported by \citet{Labbe2024} and nearly 2 magnitudes brighter than the only other strongly lensed case known to date \citep{Furtak2023_triple, Furtak2024}.

-Fitting the total observed photometry with \texttt{EAZY} \citep{Brammer2008} (assuming a standard FSPS-based template set; tweak\_fsps\_QSF\_12\_v3) yields the solid model curves shown in Figure~\ref{fig:SED}, which reproduce the measured fluxes well.
-The high fluxes in the F356W and F444W bands are interpreted as strong emission lines (e.g., H$\beta$ + [OIII] and H$\alpha$), falling within these filters at this redshift.
-To illustrate the intrinsic SED, we scale the best-fitting model by the magnifications derived by \citet{Richard2011}, with the corresponding uncertainties in $\mu$ represented by the shaded regions.
-We perform this for both S1 and S2 individually.
+Fitting the total observed photometry with \eazy\, \citep{Brammer2008} (assuming a standard FSPS-based template set; tweak\_fsps\_QSF\_12\_v3) yields the solid model curves shown in Figure~\ref{fig:SED}, which reproduce the measured fluxes well.
+The high fluxes in the F356W and F444W bands are interpreted as strong emission lines (e.g., H$\beta$ + [O\,III] and H$\alpha$), falling within these filters at this redshift.
+To illustrate the intrinsic SED, we scale the best-fit model by the magnifications derived by \citet{Richard2011}, with the corresponding uncertainties in $\mu$ represented by the shaded regions.
+We perform this for both A383-LRD1A and A383-LRD1B individually.
 Within the uncertainties, the two demagnified SEDs lie essentially on top of each other, lending confidence to the adopted magnification ratios.
-The intrinsic best-fit model yields a stellar mass of $\mstar \approx6\times10^9\msun$, fully consistent with the conclusions of \citet{Richard2011}.
+The intrinsic best-fit model yields a stellar mass of $\log \mstar/\msun \approx9.7$, fully consistent with the conclusions of \citet{Richard2011}.
+We perform an independent SED fit using \bagpipes\, \citep{Carnall2018}, which uses nested sampling \citep[via \nautilus;][]{Lange2023MNRAS.525.3181L_nautilus}.
+We assume an exponentially declining star formation history with broad priors on age (0.005-1 Gyr), $\tau$ (0.01-10 Gyr), and stellar mass ($\log M_{\mathrm{formed}}/\mathrm{M}\odot$ between 6 and 12).
+We adopt a log-uniform metallicity prior over $10^{-4}$ to $2.5\,Z\odot$, include nebular emission with $\log U$ from -4 to -1, and model dust attenuation using a Calzetti law with $A_V$ between 0 and 6.
+This setup gives consistent properties to those inferred from \eazy.